lnsongxf/public.package/README.md

 grmToolbox
 ===================

-Toolbox for the estimation of the Generalized Roy model as presented in:
+Toolbox for the estimation of the generalized Roy model as presented in:

 Eisenhauer, Philipp and James J. Heckman, Edward Vytlacil (2013): The Generalized Roy Model and Cost-Benefit Analysis of Social Programs, Unpublished Manuscript.